 The University of Mississippi requires all students to have an official University student ID.
-ALL UM-DeSoto and NWCC-DeSoto students are required to visibly wear their student ID at all times while on campus.
+ALL UM-DeSoto and NWCC-DeSoto students are required to have their student ID at all times while on campus.

 Student ID photos will be made during Orientation.
 If you do not have an ID, or lose your ID, please contact the UM-DeSoto office to have your ID replaced.
-When a student requests to have a Student ID made, they will be issued a temporary ID until their student ID arrives in the mail.
+When a student requests to have a student ID made, they will be issued a temporary ID until their student ID arrives in the mail.
 The temporary ID should be returned to the office when the permanent ID is received.
+Request an ID Card at idcenter.olemiss.edu/getting-one-card/

-A Student ID will also allow you to check out books and prove your identification as a UM student for other student services, such as taking a proctored exam.
+A student ID will also allow you to check out books and prove your identification as a UM student for other student services, such as taking a proctored exam.